Dewy skin, shiny hair, radiant glow - the dream. Rosehip is good for that - or so they say.

 A review of three different peer-reviewed medical studies concluded that rose hip oil in powder form reduced pain in patients with osteoarthritis or increased the therapeutic benefits of parallel treatments when compared to placebo or control groups.

 Rheumatoid arthritis is “a systemic inflammatory disease that usually affects the lining of the joints.”
 What is rose hip good for?
 In clinical trials rose hip oil powder ingestion in various forms consistently reduced pain associated with this inflammation.
-Some results indicate that 45 grams of rose hip powder in healthy individuals “might be used as a replacement or supplement for conventional drug therapies in some inflammatory diseases such as arthritis.”
+Some results indicate that 45 grams of rose hip is good for healthy individuals and “might be used as a replacement or supplement for conventional therapies in some inflammatory diseases such as arthritis.”

 The combination with collagen, the most abundant protein in the body and building block for ligaments, muscle, skin, hair, and even bones may be particularly beneficial for people with joint pain.